Xeletron/Isaac-Hud/README.md

 # How to Install

-*Click the [b]Download ZIP[/b] button to download Isaac-Hud-master.zip (You can rename it if you want to) *Find you Steam install directory and go to SteamApps\Common\Team Fortress 2\tf *Make a folder called `custom` if you dont already have one *Extract the content of the zip file into the custom folder.
+* Click the **Download ZIP** button to download Isaac-Hud-master.zip (You can rename it if you want to)
+* Find you Steam install directory and go to SteamApps\Common\Team Fortress 2\tf
+* Make a folder called `custom` if you dont already have one
+* Extract the content of the zip file into the custom folder.
 (You can rename the Isaac-Hud-master folder to whatever you want)

 # Customization